A restaurant in Kentucky has created a ‘coronavirus menu’ which includes free toilet paper with every takeout order

 The panic-buying of toilet paper spread across Hong Kong in February, and has since spread to other countries including the US, UK, Australia, and Singapore.

-Mequon Pizza Company in Wisconsin, which is also transitioning to delivery service, announced on Facebook that it will be giving out a free roll of toilet paper with every order.
+Mequon Pizza Company in Wisconsin, which is also transitioning to delivery service, announced on Facebook that it will be giving out a free roll of toilet paper with every large pizza.

 The Tennessee Pizza Company also said that it plans on giving out a free roll of toilet paper with every order of two large one-topping pizzas.